-Should you wish to discuss any of the above, please do not hesitate to contact (Attendance Officer & DSL) in school.
+Should you wish to discuss any of the above, please do not hesitate to contact Mrs Johnson via the school office.

-ATTENDANCE LETTER STAGE 3 UA PENALTY WARNING No DATE Town County Postcode Dear Parent/Carer,
+ATTENDANCE LETTER STAGE 3 UA PENALTY WARNING

-RE: PENALTY NOTICE WARNING

-Child X (dob)
+DATE

+Town
-The registers at The St Augustine's Academy show that, to date, your child has missed X days (X sessions) of school due to unauthorised absences over the last X weeks.

-You, as parent, have legal responsibility under Section444(1) of the Education Act 1996, for ensuring that your child attends school regularly.
+County Postcode Name of child (dob) Dear Parent/Carer, The registers at The St Augustine's Academy show that, to date, your child had missed X days (X sessions) of school due to unauthorised absences over the last X weeks. ìS You, as parent, have legal responsibility under Section 444(1) of the Education Act 1996, for ensuring that your child attends school regularly.
 As such unless your child's attendance improves you will be referred to the local authority for a Penalty Notice to be issued under Section 444 of the Education Act 1996 for failing to ensure the regular attendance of your child.
 In some circumstances the local authority may decide a prosecution via Magistrates court is more suitable, for instance lengthy or repeated absence periods.

-Should your child XXX have any further absence which result in them having in excess of 3 days (6 sessions) over a 6-week rolling period, I will request that the local authority issue a penalty notice of up to £120 for each child who is absent.
-The notice can be issued to both parents/carers for each child whose absence meets the Penalty Notice threshold.

-Please take immediate steps to ensure your child gets to school on time every day and obtain medical evidence if he/she is too ill to attend.
-Any other reason for absence should be discussed with the school and it is the school's decision whether to authorise any absence that is not covered by medical evidence.
+5 Should your child XXX have any further absence which result in them having it excess of 5 days (10 sessions) over a 10-week rolling period, I will request the local authority issue a penalty notice of up to £160 for each child who is absent.
+The notice can be issued to both parents/carers for each child whose absence meets the Penalty Notice threshold. at Please take immediate steps to ensure your child gets to school on time every day and obtain medical evidence if he/she is too ill to attend.
+Any other reaso for absence should be discussed with the school and it is the school's decision n whether to authorise any absence that is not covered by medical evidence.

-ATTENDANCE LETTER STAGE 4 PENALTY NOTICE REQUEST No DATE Town County Postcode
+ATTENDANCE LETTER STAGE 4 PENALTY NOTICE REQUEST

-Dear Parent/Carer,

-RE: PENALTY NOTICE REQUEST
+DATE

-Child X (dob XX/XX/XXXX)

-Further to our letter dated (Insert Date) notifying you that your child had incurred unauthorised absence from school and that any further absence may result in a request to the Local authority to issue a Penalty Notice fine.

-We are now writing to advise you that because your child (insert name) has had unauthorised absences in excess of 3 days over a 6 week period, a request has been made to the Local Authority to issue a Penalty Notice to you for failing to ensure that your child attends school regularly.
+Town County Postcode Name of Child (dob XX/XX/XXXX) Dear Parent/Carer, Further to our letter dated (Insert Date) notifying you that your child had incurred unauthorised absence from school and that any further absence may result in a request to the Local authority to issue a Penalty Notice fine.
+We are now writing to advise you that because your child (insert name) has had unauthorised absences in excess of 5 days (10 Sessions) over a 10 week period, a request has been made to the Local Authority to issue a Penalty Notice to you for failing to ensure that your child attends school regularly.
 If an absence is not authorised by the school, the pupil's attendance is deemed to be irregular.
 Under section 444 of the Education Act 1996, if a child of compulsory school age, who is a registered pupil at a school, fails to attend regularly, his/her parent/carer (s) are guilty of an offence.
 Please also note that if you have more than one child, each child's irregular attendance is dealt with as a separate matter.
 The Local Authority may take formal action against you for failure to comply with the law.
-Penalty notices are issued as an alternative to prosecution, but may not be issued if prosecution is considered to be a more appropriate response to the attendance issues.

-Therefore, your child's irregular attendance could result in one of the following actions:

-- 1. A Penalty Notice being issued.
-Each penalty notice is £60 if paid within the first 21 days, rising to £120 if paid between 22-28 days.
-Failure to pay will result in prosecution. - 2.
-Prosecution.
+Penalty notices are issued as an alternative to prosecution, but may not be issued prosecution is considered to be a more appropriate response to the attendance issues.
+Therefore, your child's irregular attendance could result in one of the following actions: 1.
+A Penalty Notice being issued.
+Each penalty notice is £80 if paid within the first 21 days, rising to £160 if paid between 22-28 days.
+Failure to pay will result in prosecution

+2. Prosecution.
 This could lead to fines of up to £2500 and/or 3 months imprisonment.